 A school must provide financial aid information regarding its programs, including a description of all federal, state, local, private, and institutional aid programs to enrolled and prospective students.
-For each listed financial aid program, the school's student consumer information must include, but is not limited to, descriptions of: [HEA §485(a)(1)(A); §668.42(a)]
+For each listed financial aid program, the school's student consumer information must include, but is not limited to, descriptions of:

+[HEA §485(a)(1)(A); §668.42(a)]

 - ...

 - ...

-- The terms and conditions of any FFELP, FDLP, or Perkins loan(s) that is available to a student who enrolls at the school.
-See information included under the subheading "Student Rights and Responsibilities" later in this subsection for additional information that must be disclosed to a student who receives a FFELP, FDLP, or Perkins loan as part of a financial aid package.
+- The terms and conditions of a Title IV loan(s), i.e., a FFELP, FDLP, or Federal Perkins Loan that are available to a student who enrolls at the school.
+See below for additional information that must be disclosed to a student who receives a FFELP, FDLP, or Federal Perkins Loan as part of a financial aid package.

 [HEA §485(a)(1)(M); §668.42(a)(4)]